 (Pictured left: View of Picton and Waikawa from hilltop lookout on Tirohanga Track)

 This is a good half day walk out along a finger of land (shaped like a snout) which gives fantastic views of the Tory Channel and Queen Charlotte Sound.

-There are other short walks in Picton, around the bays, along the foreshore and through the domain.
+There are other short walks in Picton, around the bays, along the foreshore, through Victoria Domain & sections of The Linkway Path.

 (Pictured below: View of Te Mahia Bay, Keneperu Sound – visible from Queen Charlotte Track)

 One of New Zealand’s great walks – 71 kms of bush clad hillsides, beautiful secluded bays and fabulous views across the Marlborough Sounds.To do the whole walk takes 3 to 5 days, but it’s also easy to do sections on a daily basis and it’s much less crowded than many other long walks in New Zealand.